 Tips for Your Negligent Infliction of Emotional Distress Claim.

-Emotional distress is difficult to define and remedy.
+Pain and suffering is difficult to define and remedy.
 However, the practical effect is that you should see a counselor, a social worker, or a psychologist if you feel the mental anguish after an accident is overwhelming.

 It has proved despite the narrow nature of the claim, with the help of a competent, experienced personal injury attorney, much like any other negligence claim.
 You will likely be asked to testify, as well as talk to a bevy of experts so that your injuries may be linked to either experiencing the accident or watching a loved one injured.
 It is vital that you carefully document and keep track of your medical treatment and symptoms.
 Said symptoms need not be severe, as long as they are observable.